 - HIV medications are safe during pregnancy and have not been found to cause any birth defects

 - These medications work by preventing the multiplication of virus thereby reducing its amount in the mother’s body.
-Thus reducing the risk of passing the virus to the foetus!
+Thus reducing the risk of passing the virus to the fetus!

-- These HIV medications get transmitted via placenta to the foetus and thereby protect the baby from infection
+- These HIV medications get transmitted via the placenta to the fetus and thereby protect the baby from infection

 - With HIV medicine the transmission risk from mother to child reduces drastically.
 The chances of passing the virus to the child are high (15-45%) if the infected mother is untreated, as compared to a mother who has been under treatment (5%)